syncfusion/blazor-docs/src/grid/datagrid/data-binding.md

 Grid is a generic component which is strongly bound to a model type.
 There are cases when the model type is unknown during compile type.
 In such cases you can bound data to the grid as list of  **ExpandoObject**.

+To know about **ExpandoObject** data binding in Blazor DataGrid component, you can check on this video.

+`youtube:Xhaw3DdHmJk`

 **ExpandoObject** can be bound to datagrid by assigning to the [`DataSource`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.SfGrid~DataSource.html) property.
 Grid can also perform all kind of supported data operations and editing in ExpandoObject.

 ```csharp